sermonindex/sermonindex-ui/public/markdown-content/about.md

 ## What We Believe

-We have included the statement of faith from the ministry of the Herald of His Coming.
+We have included the statement of faith from the ministry of the <a href="https://heraldofhiscoming.org/">Herald of His Coming</a>.
 We felt was a very succinct but clear undenominational statement that captures a lot of the essence and burden of SermonIndex Biblically.